 The Norwegian oil fund is one of the world's largest funds.
 Investments are spread across most markets, countries and currencies to achieve broad exposure to global growth and value creation, and ensure good risk diversification.

 Most of the fund is invested in equities, which are ownership interests in companies.
 Another part is invested in bonds, which are a type of loan to governments and companies, and a final slice is invested in real estate.

 Search all of the fund’s investments by country, asset class and sector.
 This information is updated annually and is available for every year since our first investment in 1998.

 The oil fund exists to help finance the Norwegian welfare state for future generations.
 The future value of the fund is dependent on sustainable growth, well-functioning markets and value creation at the companies we invest in.

-The market value as at end of first quarter 2019.
-Billions of kroner.
+The market value as at end of June 2019